Boreas09/alexandria-docs/src/alexandria_encoding/alexandria_encoding-rlp_byte_array-RLPImpl.md

 ### encode_byte_array

 Encodes a Span of `RLPItemByteArray` (which can be either strings or lists) into a single RLP-encoded ByteArray.
+This function handles recursive encoding for nested lists.

+#### Arguments

-This function handles recursive encoding for nested lists. # Parameters _ `input`: A Span containing RLP items, where each item is either a string (ByteArray) or a nested list (Span). _ `prefix`: can be used for ex eip1559 is 0x2
+- `input`: A Span containing RLP items, where each item is either a string (ByteArray) or a nested list (Span).
+- `prefix`: can be used for ex eip1559 is 0x2

 #### Returns